The Skilled-Sponsored visa (subclass 176) is closed to new applications.

 We will tell you when to pay the second instalment.
 You must pay it for us to grant this visa.

-Proof of functional English explains how you can demonstrate your language ability.
+How can I prove I have functional English explains how you can demonstrate your language ability.

 You might have to pay other costs, such as the costs of health assessments, police certificates, or any other certificates or tests.
 You are responsible for making the necessary arrangements.